Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models: Introduction

-Under this framework, we introduce a double kernel HAC (DK-HAC) estimator in order to account flexibly for nonstationarity.
-This entails a simple extension of the classical HAC estimators.
-In addition to the usual smoothing procedure over lagged autocovariances, it applies a second smoothing procedure over time.
-The classical HAC estimators estimate $\mathbb{E}(V_{t}V'_{t-k})$ by a sample average over $t=k+1,\ldots,\,T$.
-The DK-HAC estimator applies a kernel smoothing over $t$ thereby weighting more heavily realizations of $V_{t}$ close to time $t$.
-If $\{V_{t}\}$ is Segmented Locally Stationary, $\mathbb{E}(V_{t}V'_{t-k})$ changes smoothly in $t$, as long as $t$ is away from the change-points in the spectrum $f(t/T,\,\omega)$.
-This yields good estimates for the time path of $\mathbb{E}(V_{t}V'_{t-k})$ for all $k$.
-The second smoothing introduces a second kernel and bandwidth.
-We determine the optimal kernels and optimal values for the bandwidth sequences both under a mean-squared error (MSE) criterion.
-The data-dependent bandwidths rely on the ``plug-in'' approach.
-Unlike \citet{andrews:91}, assuming a stationary AR(1) or VAR(1) as the approximating parametric model is no longer appropriate because candidate parametric models should lead to processes with a time-varying spectrum.
-Our candidate parametric models do not have constant parameters but time-varying parameters which can be estimated by applying ordinary methods to local data, akin to using rolling regressions.
+Under this framework, we introduce a double kernel HAC (DK-HAC) estimator in order to flexibly account for nonstationarity and we show that it is robust to low frequency contamination and other misspecifications.
+This entails an extension of the classical HAC estimators since in addition to the usual smoothing procedure over lagged autocovariances, it applies a second smoothing over time for each lagged autocovariance, involving a second kernel and bandwidth.
+If $\{V_{t}\}$ is Segmented Locally Stationary, $\mathbb{E}(V_{t}V'_{t-k})$ changes smoothly in $t$, as long as $t$ is away from the change-points in the spectrum $f\left(t/T,\,\omega\right)$.
+Thus, the smoothing over time yields good estimates for the time path of $\mathbb{E}(V_{t}V'_{t-k})$ for all $k$.
+We determine the optimal kernels and optimal values for both bandwidth sequences under a mean-squared error (MSE) criterion.
+We establish new MSE bounds that show how nonstationarity affects the bias-variance trade-off and are more informative than previously established MSE bounds.
+We use them to construct data-dependent bandwidths relying on the ``plug-in'' approach.
+Unlike \citet{andrews:91}, our candidate parametric models have time-varying parameters which can be estimated by applying standard methods to local data, akin to using rolling regressions.
+The procedure depends on three elements: the bandwidths for the smoothing over autocovariances and over time, and a block size to separate the regimes.
+In this paper, we consider a sequential bandwidth selection procedure by first deriving the optimal bandwidth for smoothing over time, then conditioning on this to obtain the optimal bandwidth for smoothing over autocovariances.